5 days or 10 Days

 - If making WLANs stop working is your objective, we’ve got you covered.
 There are several ways to deny service to wireless users.
 We show you more than a few ways to commence a WLAN beat-down.

-- We all know that WEP is busted 56 different ways and that it is an awful choice, even on my mother’s home network.
+- By now we should all know that WEP is busted 56 different ways and that it is an awful choice, even on my mother’s home network.
 But that doesn’t mean people don’t still use it.
-You need to know all the ways in which it can be cracked and how to get your mits on the key as quickly as possible.
+From time-to-time it is still encountered.
+To make sure you are a well-rounded attacker, ready for any situation, we will show you multiple different ways to recover a WEP key, even when the only thing you have to target is a client.

-- WPA-PSK is probably the most common security you are going to come up against.
+- WPA2-PSK is the most common security you are going to come up against.
 Depending on the situation, there are many ways to attack it.
-You will attack WPA-PSK from every angle.
+In class, you attack WPA-PSK from every angle.

 - WPA attacks need good lists and, sometimes, some good guessing.
 We will show you a variety of techniques to create WPA-PSK optimized wordlists and target-specific wordlist.
 If that doesn’t open the door we’ll show you how to fully leverage the available brute-force options at your disposal.

 - Lots and lots of tools are used in this course.
-When you’re serious about attacking WLANs you’ll be using Linux.
-Microsoft OS’ are targets, never attackers.
+You will find a near complete list of tools used in class down below.
+When you’re serious about attacking WLANs you’ll be using Linux; Microsoft Windows is poorly suited to being a WLAN attack platform.
 But that doesn’t mean there aren’t some fun things we can do with Microsoft OS’ wireless functionality.
-Come to class.
-We’ll show you!
+In class we will show you!

 Things you should know before coming to class: